EmmaYounan/Vid-minor/README.md

 # Vid-minor
- Everything frim the VID Minor
+ Everything from the VID Minor